aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/aspose-email-java-master-msg-attachments-parsing/_index.md

 ---
-title: "aspose email java: Efficiently Parse and Manage MSG Attachments"
+title: "Convert MSG to EML and Manage Attachments with Aspose.Email for Java"
-description: "Learn how to use aspose email java to extract msg attachments, embed emails, and manage email attachments efficiently."
+description: "Learn how to convert MSG to EML, extract and save MSG attachments, embed emails, and manage email attachments efficiently with Aspose.Email for Java."
-date: "2025-12-10"
+date: "2026-02-19"
 weight: 1
 url: "/java/attachments-handling/aspose-email-java-master-msg-attachments-parsing/"
 keywords: